temach/reports/LS-Lab-3-monitoring.md

 To login into the web interface the default user name is **Admin**, password **zabbix**.

-Sidenote: docker container with zabbix works, but takes 15 minutes to startup (db population with schema is extremely slow).
+Sidenote: docker zabbix-appliance container with zabbix works, but takes 15 minutes to startup (db population with schema is extremely slow).

 #####  Installing an agent on a slave machine that will report to the server